talesfc/zap_xls/README.md

 # How to use
-1- Put one or multiple input text files in ./files_txt_in folder with "txt" extension 2- Run script "ImportChat_from_File.py" located in zap_xls root folder.
-No parameters are needed.
+1- Put one or multiple input text files in ./files_txt_in folder with "txt" extension

+2- Run script "ImportChat_from_File.py" located in zap_xls root folder.
+No parameters are needed

-3- Output xlsx files files will be created with xlsx extension and same name as input files, in folder: ./files_xlsx_out 4- After processing, input text files will be moved to folder: ./files_txt_out
+3- Output xlsx files files will be created with xlsx extension and same name as input files, in folder: ./files_xlsx_out

+4- After processing, input text files will be moved to folder: ./files_txt_out